hshadab/verifiable-agentkit/README.md

 ```
 "Create KYC proof, verify on chain, then check AI content proof, and if both valid send 5 USDC"
 ```

+### Verification Types
+- **Local verification**: "verify the proof" or "verify locally"
+- **On-chain verification**: "verify on Ethereum", "verify on Solana", or "verify on blockchain"
+- **Conditional transfers**: Always specify blockchain verification for production use

 ## 🔧 Installation